sceptix-club/data_preprocessor/README.md

-# Data Pre-processor
+# PDF to Structured JSON Converter

-De-constructing regular pdf's,docx format based information into structured JSON format.
+Welcome to the **PDF to Structured JSON Converter**!
+This project automates the extraction of information from **PDF files** (such as safety data sheets) and organizes it into a **parent-child structured JSON** format.
+This README provides all the necessary details to get you started with this project.

 ---